A. The Fundamentals of Editing

 A8 Define and apply the appropriate editorial intervention

-Bearing in mind the scope of the project (see A3), assess the quality of the material and determine the editorial intervention that is appropriate.
+Bearing in mind the scope of the project and the editor’s authority, assess the quality of the material and determine the editorial intervention that is appropriate.

-A8.1 Determine the extent of the edit to be applied: the stage or stages (structural, stylistic, or copy editing; proofreading) and the level of edit (heavy, light).
-Ensure that others on the team are aware of these decisions and what they entail.
+A8.1 Determine the extent of the edit to be applied: the stage or stages (structural editing, stylistic editing, copy editing, proofreading) and the level of edit (heavy, light).
+Use editorial judgment when deciding whether to intervene, leave as is, query, change, or recommend a change.

-A8.2 Having determined the extent of the edit, recognize what needs to be changed and perform the editing that is required or requested, applying the stage and level of edit consistently.
+A8.2 Having determined the extent of the edit, recognize what needs to be changed and edit according to established editing conventions and style, as well as any organizational editorial practices and standards (e.g., controlled language specifications).

 A8.3 Ensure that the format is appropriate for the material to best meet the needs of the intended audience, purpose, and medium.